There is a variation on ‘Not All Men.’

-Just as Indigenous students and students of colour in my Canadian Literature classes are somehow expected to be quietly, constantly unsafe and deeply out of their comfort zones just to make sure the white students do not experience a moment’s discomfort – and the white students actually think everyone is having the same experience they are and do not notice this is happening – if you make it hard for people around you to let you know you have caused harm, you’re going to invoke survival strategies in your friends and colleagues when you think you’re just having a regular hangout with your friend.
+Just as Indigenous students and students of colour in literature classes are somehow expected to be quietly, constantly unsafe and deeply out of their comfort zones just to make sure white students do not experience a moment’s discomfort – while the white students think everyone is having the same experience they are and do not notice this is happening – if you make it hard for people around you to let you know you have caused harm, you’re going to invoke survival strategies in your friends and colleagues when you think you’re just having a regular hangout with your friend.

 This is the block to accountability that leads many of us to quietly placate men in ways they take for granted and think are normal.
 With certain men who have not owned that this guilt script is inside them, this placating others do for them is so continuous and so normalized that they seem to take as a given that women around them will handle their emotions for them, and they don’t even see it happening.
 I have recently understood that men I have to do this for are not men I can trust.
 Because if they harm me, they expect me to remain silent about the harm, and they expect me to remain silent about the fact of remaining silent, so that they don’t have to feel bad, so that I don’t feel scared of them.
 This is given as the normal state of affairs.
 When you are accustomed to privilege, equality feels like oppression.

 Here’s another example.
 When I was a little girl, my father would have random multi-hour rages for what he perceived as slights or insults.
 Later I learned there is a word for this, but at the time all I knew was confusion.
 Outside our family he could be charming, charismatic, friendly.
 He reserved his true self for behind closed doors.